 The order targeted Jews as a group, singling them out based on their religion.
 And though news of the order was hindered by Confederate raids and was not well-enforced, it slowly trickled out to Jews in and beyond the affected area.

 News of the order horrified Jewish Americans.
-Among them were the approximately 30 Jewish merchants of Paducah, all of who were expelled from the city along with their wives and children.
+Among them were the approximately 30 Jewish merchants of Paducah, all of whom were expelled from the city along with their wives and children.
 Two of the men being banished were former Union soldiers.

 On December 17, 1862, as the Civil War entered its second winter, General Ulysses S. Grant issued the most anti-Jewish order in American history.
 The letter was short, but its meaning was clear—and devastating.
 "You are hereby ordered to leave the city of Paducah, Kentucky, within twenty-four hours."
 General Order №.11 decreed as follows:

-- The Jews, as a class violating every regulation of trade established by the Treasury Department and also department orders, are hereby expelled from the Department [of the Tennessee] within twenty-four hours from the receipt of this order.
+- The Jews, as a class violating every regulation of trade established by the Treasury Department and also department orders, are hereby expelled from the Department [of Tennessee] within twenty-four hours from the receipt of this order.

-- Post commanders will see to it that all of this class of people be furnished passes and required to leave, and anyone returning after such notification will be arrested and held in confinement until an opportunity occurs of sending them out as prisoners unless furnished with permit from headquarters.
+- Post commanders will see to it that this class of people will be furnished passes and required to leave.
+Anyone returning after such notification will be arrested and held in confinement until an opportunity occurs to send them out as prisoners unless furnished with a permit from headquarters.

-- No passes will be given to these people to visit headquarters for the purpose of making personal applications for trade permits.
+- No passes will be given to these people to visit headquarters to make personal applications for trade permits.